kavia-common/recipe-explorer-39163-39172/recipe_app_frontend/ARCHITECTURE.md

 - REACT_APP_HEALTHCHECK_PATH
 - REACT_APP_EXPERIMENTS_ENABLED

 Note: These variables are defined for deployment workflows but are not currently referenced by the codebase.
-See the “Other REACT_APP_* variables (not currently used in code)” subsection above for typical future uses.
+See the “Other environment variables” subsection above for typical future uses.